Tuesday, November 11, 2025

 And what he said didn’t really bother me, you know?

-For me in the beginning, which meant arriving when the Democrats had just moved out of the Texas Governor’s Mansion for the first time in over a century and a kind of gloom was hanging over this allegedly liberal town.
+For me in the beginning, which meant arriving here along the banks of the mighty Colorado River when the Democrats had just moved out of the Texas Governor’s Mansion for the first time in over a century?
+A kind of gloom was hanging over this allegedly liberal city.
 The D's in Texas were dead men walking but didn't know it yet.
 To set the scene.

 My room had a four-poster bed, half-bathroom, hot plate and windows that opened out over Guadalupe at Sixth Street.
 Who could ask for anything more?
-The Alamo Hotel was a few blocks from the back door of the Governor's Mansion, too, which was about to be occupied by a family of Republicans from Dallas named Clements, the patriarch being an oil guy and ex-Reagan Administration defense official.
+The Alamo was a few blocks from the back door of the Governor's Mansion, too, which was about to be briefly occupied by a family of Republicans from Dallas named Clements, the patriarch being an oil guy and ex-Reagan Administration defense official.
 To set the scene.
-Anyway for a year the Alamo was my home and the hotel still has a special place in my heart, not to sound overly sentimental, because my first and most enduring drug addiction was nurtured there, in that tiny little room on the 3rd floor.
+Anyway for a year the Alamo was my home and the hotel still has a special place in my heart, not to sound super sentimental, because my first and most enduring drug addiction was nurtured there, in that tiny little room on the 3rd floor.
 The hotel’s most famous resident, btw, living downstairs from me, was Sam Houston Johnson, former President Johnson’s little brother, btw.
 No lie—it was super-cool living that close to Texas Royalty!
-Sam Houston Johnson had been at The Alamo for years if not decades before my arrival on the floor above him.
-We met once in the hotel elevator and he looked to me just like any other old scary white man.
+Sam Houston had been at The Alamo for years if not decades before my arrival.
+We met once in the hotel elevator and he looked to my innocent black eyes just like any other old scary white man.

-This particular member of the Johnson family was already in his sixties at the time, some ancient age like that, like me now btw, and was alleged to be involved in a wide variety of improprieties and even illegal shit and was not a favorite with the rest of the Dead President’s family, hence his chosen location, the Alamo Hotel.
+This particular member of the Johnson family was already in his sixties at the time, some ancient age like that, like me now btw, and was alleged to be involved in a wide variety of improprieties and maybe even illegal shit and was not a favorite with the rest of the Dead President’s family, hence his chosen location, the Alamo Hotel.
 A kind of exile, sure, but still on the LBJ Ranch so to speak.
 The city then, lo those many years ago, was what people moving here think they will find today, accessible in every sense of the word.
-My life and work almost never took me south of the Colorado River, except to swim, no farther west than Deep Eddy Pool or east of Montopolis Dam and only then to score a baggie.
-A task that seemed to occupy a good deal of my twenties.
-On the north side my effective range was the university or an occasional chat with a minor drug dealer or disgruntled graduate student, often one and the same, cooking crystal in the alphabet avenues beyond campus.
+My life and work almost never took me south of the Colorado River, except to swim, no farther west than Deep Eddy Pool or east of Montopolis Dam and only then not to swim but to score a baggie.
+A task that seemed to occupy a good deal of my twenties, actually, back in the day in River City, looking for weed.
+On the north side my effective range was the university or an occasional chat with a minor drug dealer or disgruntled graduate student, often one and the same, cooking crystal meth in the alphabet avenues beyond campus.

-Today people would call the area inscribed by these borders "downtown" but back in the day it was the whole town and you ran into important people a lot on the streets downtown which were the few blocks between the south face of the Capitol and the Colorado River, not because you were important or somehow “in the know” but because you lived in a small town.
+Today people would call the area inscribed by these borders "downtown" but back in the day it was the whole town and you ran into important people a lot on the few blocks of Congress Avenue between the south face of the Texas Capitol and the Colorado River, not because you were important or somehow “in the know” but because you lived in a small town.
+The Capitol, the county courthouse and city hall, and the federal courts and federal offices were all located within a few blocks of each other off Congress.
+Austin was a one-horse town and the horse was government.

-So, like, he dies one day—Sam Houston Johnson we’re talking about because the great Lyndon Baines Johnson had already gone to the last round-up, like, five years before my arrival in River City.
+So, like, he dies one day—Sam Houston Johnson we’re talking about because the great Lyndon Baines Johnson had already gone to the Last Round-Up, like, five years before my arrival in River City.
 To set the scene chronologically.
-Hearing one day of Sam Houston’s demise my first instinct was to run home and check out his room and see if he left behind anything interesting and/or newsworthy.
-But the door was locked and the room had probably already been cleaned out by the Secret Service or whoever takes care of those matters.
+Hearing one day of Sam Houston’s demise my first instinct was to run home and check out his room and see if he left behind anything interesting and/or incriminating.
+But the door was locked and the room had probably already been cleaned out by the Secret Service detail from the ranch or whoever takes care of those matters.

-Just like a bag of weed, $35 for a “half and half,” a vice cop told me, that is a suck and a fuck, in East Austin, along 11th Street, but at that Time maybe not yet on South Congress Avenue where Senator Nixon got busted later.
+Just like a bag of weed, $35 for a “half and half,” a vice cop told me, that is a suck and a fuck, in East Austin, along 11th Street, but at that time maybe not yet on Congress Avenue where Senator Nixon got busted later.
+The senator would have probably been looking to pay around $100, that's my estimate, including inflation, unless he wanted something really kinky or he got the legislator's discount.

-The good senator would have probably been looking to pay around $100, that's my guess, unless he wanted something kinky, and God knows what you would pay for similar services today, after the city's expensive high tech transformation.
+God knows what you would pay for similar services today after the city's expensive high tech transformation.
 Anyhow in the old Austin, overall, a black man, if he had the right rap, could still run his game with enough dissimulation and white guilt to get away with shit seven times out of ten.
-That's my calculation.
+That's my personal calculation.
 Any of the other three-out-of-ten chances a cop might shoot you but call me an optimist, seven out of ten was good enough.
 That was the old Austin too, it was kind of beautiful back in the day, but RIP, motherfucker, because that way of life is dead and buried now.

-If you asked me to put a date on when the world started changing for the worse that would be kind of hard to say but it was an era—a political era, a "social climate” you might call it, that coincided with a new family moving into town.
+If you asked me to put a date on when the world started changing for the worse that would be kind of hard to say but it was an era—a political era, a "social climate” you might call it, that coincided with a new family arriving in town.
 Basically when the Bushes moved into the Governor's Mansion, yeah.
-You didn't want to say there goes the neighborhood but it was kind of true, bro.
+You didn't want to say there goes the neighborhood but it was kind of like that, bro.

-Sometimes, also in the late afternoon, if you visited Central Library down the street from the Mansion which was a place to hang out if you were on foot, and needed to cool down, you might see the Bush twins allegedly studying upstairs on the third floor.
-The Bush girls were old Austin, too, first LBJ’s daughters and then Jenna and Barbara, they were all somehow cool but their fathers most def were not.
+Sometimes, also in the late afternoon, if you visited Central Library down the street from the Mansion which was a place to hang out if you were on foot, and needed to cool down, and drink water, you might see the twins allegedly studying upstairs on the third floor.
+The Bush girls are old Austin, too, in the best way, first LBJ’s daughters and then Jenna and Barbara, they were all somehow cool but their fathers were not.

 Are you interested in a little political gossip that is a sure thing?